 What makes coconut oil so effective in combating lice?
 The fatty content of the coconut oil, which persists on the hair and lice subsequent to washing, essentially suffocates the lice and makes it harder for them to maintain their grip on the hair.
 Score!

-So just how do you use coconut oil to combat lice?
+So just how do you use coconut oil to combat head lice?

 - To get rid of lice start by removing as many lice as you can by combing the hair.
 To do this, massage a little coconut oil into the scalp and hair.
 Use just enough to barely coat the hair, not to make it very oily.